 - To continue doing your job or studies

-If you feel you need an assessment with a view to obtaining equipment to help with your sight loss, please call Peterborough City Council on 01733 74 74 74 and request a referral to the Sensory Impairment Team.
+If you feel you need an assessment with a view to obtaining equipment to help with your sight loss, please call Peterborough City Council on 01733 74 74 74 (option 4) and request a referral to the Sensory Impairment Team.

 To give you an idea of the equipment that you might find useful, we have detailed some below.
 Most of these are available from the RNIB shop where you can also see many more products available.
-Call 0303 123 9999 or email Helpline.Mailbox@rnib.org.uk to order their free catalogues on mobility aids in braile, large print or audio CD.
+Call 0303 123 9999 or email Helpline.Mailbox@rnib.org.uk to order their free catalogues on mobility aids in braille, large print or audio CD.

 The Low vision Clinic at Peterborough City Hospital can provide a range of magnifiers and lighting equipment on permanent loan for those not wanting to invest in some of the more expensive equipment.

 Talking Calendar Watches: These often feature easy-to-see white faces with bold black hands and numbers.
 Most have a one-button operation to announce time, day, date and month etc. There can be audible settings for time and date by using the recessed mode button and you can sometimes have the option to turn the voice off, if only an easy-to-see watch is required.
 Most use standard watch batteries.